Medically reviewed by Drugs.com. Last updated on Jan 1, 2022.

 IPOL Dosage and Administration

-Before administration, parenteral drug products should be checked visually for any deviation from normal appearance including container integrity.
-The syringe or vial and its packaging should be inspected prior to use for evidence of leakage, premature activation of the plunger, or a faulty tip seal.
-If evidence of such defects are observed, the syringe should not be used.
+Parenteral drug products should be inspected visually for particulate matter and discoloration prior to administration, whenever solution and container permit.
+The vial and its packaging should be inspected prior to use for evidence of leakage or a faulty seal.
+If evidence of such defects are observed, the vaccine should not be used.
+Do not remove the vial stopper or the metal seal holding it in place.

-After preparation of the injection site, immediately administer IPOL vaccine intramuscularly or subcutaneously.
+After preparation of the injection site, using a suitable sterile needle and aseptic technique, immediately administer IPOL vaccine intramuscularly or subcutaneously.
 In infants and small children, the mid-lateral aspect of the thigh is the preferred site.
-In older children and adults IPOL vaccine should be administered intramuscularly or subcutaneously in the deltoid area.
+In older children and adults, IPOL vaccine should be administered intramuscularly or subcutaneously in the deltoid area.
+IPOL should not be combined through reconstitution or mixed with any other vaccine.

 To help avoid HIV (AIDS), HBV (Hepatitis), and other infectious diseases due to accidental needlesticks, contaminated needles should not be recapped or removed, unless there is no alternative or that such action is required by a specific medical procedure.